Guzzii/python-syntax/README.rst

 ScreenShot
 ----------

-Coupled with onedark theme, this syntax reproduces 95% of what you get from Atom.
+Coupled with `onedark theme <https://github.com/joshdick/onedark.vim>`, this syntax hightlight reproduces 95% of what you get from Atom.

 .. image:: ScreenShot.png